pdidev/pdi/plugins/flowvr/README.md

     ...
 ```

-\subsection ports Ports
+\subsection flowvr_ports Ports

-\subsubsection input_ports input_ports
+\subsubsection flowvr_input_ports input_ports

 Input ports are defined in `input_ports` tree.
-Each port is defined by name and \ref message it will receive.
+Each port is defined by name and \ref flowvr_message it will receive.
 You can add `event_port: true` to define this as event port (non-blocking).

 ```yaml